petarxx99/longest-word-in-a-line/README.txt

 I have developped a program which finds the longest word of each line in a file.
 While doing so I have built a StringBuilder struct and a VectorString struct.
+I wanted to implement separation of concerns and hexagonal architecture.
-I have used dependency injection and inversion of control by passing function pointers that read/write from a file, read from user input, calculate the longest word of each line.
+I have used dependency injection and inversion of control by passing function pointers that read/write from a file, read user input to get the name of the file, calculate the longest word of each line.
 I have separated the processes of reading user input, reading from a file and calculating the longest word in each line.
-I wanted to implement separation of concerns and hexagonal architecture.
+I have put almost everything on the heap even though that is not neccessary.
 Here is the core function of my program which finds the longest word of each line.
-I have put almost everything on the heap even though that is not neccessary.

 VectorString* getLongestWordsInEachLine(char *text){
     VectorString *wordsOfALine = VectorString_new();